 What to pack

 Don’t forget to pack plenty of diapers, wipes, and baby food.
 If you’re going to be using your hotel pool, remember to bring swim diapers as well!
+Check out this list of the best baby travel products here as well.

 Remembering baby’s first trip to Walt Disney World